Miriam Ben-Shalom: Personal life

 She is a member of the New England Gay, Lesbian and Bisexual Veterans and of the California Alexander Hamilton American Legion Post 448.
 A resident of Milwaukee with her life partner, Karen Weiss also serves as a full-time tenured instructor of English with the Milwaukee Area Technical College.

 Tributes

 In 2015, she was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.

-Opposition to transgender activism
+Opposition to transgender rights

-Miriam Ben-Shalom has become increasingly involved in speaking out against transgender activism that, in her opinion, "erase" women; and gender identity legislations that, according to Ben-Shalom, pose a threat to "Title IX, sex-segregated spaces, and scholarships for females".
-In 2016, she added her signature to the Change.org petition Statement: L is out of GBT.